+Student's

-Student's Signature Date Parent/Guardian's Signature Date Cell Phone Number (Opt ional) Cell Phone Number (Optional) Parent's Email Address (Optional) Parent's Email Address (Optional) school year.
-You will be event.
-This includes al 2.
-Permission for your ch information (MAP reco be notified of the activit l college, careers class, ild's name and picture to ord board, etc.), the scho gency I/we authorize n ips, field days, and special music program and practices throughout the ty but you will not need to sign another permission form for each individual organizations (FFA, FBLA, band, choir, etc.) and sports trips. to appear in the newspaper, television, Internet web pages, school ool yearbook, and school approved applications and websites. nedical treatment for my/our child while he/she at school or participating in I agree/give permission for or my son or daughter t to #1, 2, 3: Yes Except for #: Dated this day of , 2023 Student Signature Parent or Legal Guardian Signature
+Signature Date Parent/Guardian's Signature Date Cell Phone N Number (Optional) Cell Phone Number (Optional) Parent's Ema ail Address (Optional) Ī Parent's Email Address (Optional) school yea event.
+Thi 2.
+Permissio informatio 3.
+In the eve ar.
+You will be notified on includes all college, can for your child's name on, the school yearbook, of the activity but you areers class, organizar and picture to appear and school approved authorize medical tro days, and special music program and practices throughout the a will not need to sign another permission form for each individual tions (FFA, FBLA, band, choir, etc.) and sports trips. in the newspaper, television, Internet web pages, school applications and websites. eatment for my/our child while he/she at school or participating in I agree/give permission for my son o or daughter to #1, 2, 3 : Yes Except for #: Dated this day of , 20 )24 Student Sign nature

+Parent or Legal Guardian Signature